SURFnet/ooapi-demo-data-server/README.md

 - `slow`: Requests are handled normally, but with a randomly chosen delay between 3 and 63 seconds.

 Which modes are active can be chosen by setting the environment variable `CHAOS_MODES` to a comma-delimited string of modes.
 This defaults to `normal,empty,slow`.

+# Reporting vulnerabilities
+If you have found a vulnerability in the code, we would like to hear about it so that we can take appropriate measures as quickly as possible.
+We are keen to cooperate with you to protect users and systems better.
+See https://www.surf.nl/.well-known/security.txt for information on how to report vulnerabilities responsibly.